 Rachel Henson is an archivist at the Carl Albert Center’s Congressional Archives.
-She manages all processing projects of the center’s archival material and is a co-chair of the ARC Consortium at the University.
+She manages all processing projects of the center’s physical archival material and is chair of the ARC Consortium at the University.

-Rachel graduated from Simmons University with a Master’s degree in archival management in 2015.
+Rachel earned her master’s degree in archival management from Simmons University in 2015.
 While completing her degree, she arranged and described several collections of physical and digital material at a wide range of archival repositories in the Boston area, including the Massachusetts State Archives.
-Prior to beginning her career in archives, she worked in academic, special, and public libraries.
-Rachel is also an alumnus of the University of Oklahoma, where she earned her Bachelor’s degree in English Literature in 2013.
+Before beginning her career in archives, she worked in academic, special and public libraries.
+Rachel is also an alumna of the University of Oklahoma, where she earned her bachelor’s degree in English literature in 2013.